DSR-RHIT/me447-visualizing-data/cm/cm201_strip-plot.md

 <img src="cm201_strip-plot_files/figure-gfm/unnamed-chunk-6-1.png" width="70%" style="display: block; margin: auto;" />

-We can reduce the amount of overprinting to better see the data by switching changing to `geom_jitter()`.
+We can reduce the amount of overprinting to better see the data by using `geom_jitter()`.
 We can also omit the redundant y-axis label and add units of speed to the x-axis label.

 ``` r
 ggplot(speed_ski, aes(x = speed, y = allevents)) +